After this lesson, you will be able to:

 └─────────────┘ └─────────────────────┘

-Both alice and copy point to the same object.
-Change the GPA through copy and alice sees it too.
+Both `alice` and `copy` point to the same object.
+Change the GPA through `copy` and `alice` sees it too.
 This is the same aliasing behavior you learned with arrays.

-What is the key difference between int x = 5; and Student s = new Student("A", 3.0, 1);?
+What is the key difference between

-The null Reference
+## The `null` Reference

 Sometimes a reference variable does not point to any object.
-Java provides the special value null:
+Java provides the special value `null`:

 Student student = null; // the arrow points to nothing